gofiber/fiber/docs/context.md

 ```

 #### SendStatus
 Sets the status code, but also the correct status message in the body if the response body is still empty.
+You can find all status codes and messages in [status.go](https://github.com/gofiber/fiber/blob/master/status.go)
 ```go
 // Function signature
 c.SendStatus(status int)